UU-Human-Evolution/1MB335/hidden_word_exercise_instructions.md

 ### Requirements
 Before starting, the [hidden\_word\_exercise.zip](hidden_word_exercise.zip) file with the exercise material must be downloaded to a Linux computer, and unpacked in your home directory.
+You can use `wget` to download it.
 Use `unzip` on the command line to extract it:

 ```
 unzip hidden_word_exercise.zip